onedata/onedata-documentation/docs/user-guide/overview.md

 ## Basic GUI navigation

-In the main view you can see navigation bar containing primary sections which allow you to interact with the most important areas of the system.
+In the main view you can see the navigation bar containing primary sections which allow you to interact with the most important areas of the system.
 There, you can access resources available to you or create your own.
 You can switch between the main sections using the collapsible sidebar